 UIL Congress is a mock national Congress; therefore, any legislation submitted must be within the jurisdiction of the United States Congress.
-Legislation that affects only the state of Texas should be avoided.
+Authoring legislation that impacts our state is advisable; however, legislation that affects only the state of Texas should be avoided.
 All legislation should be submitted using the templates posted on the UIL Congress webpage.
 This will ensure consistancy in formatting.
 Do not submit legislation on a Google form.
-At the end of each piece of legislation, there should be a confirmation that the legislation is the original work of the school, including a label with the school's name (not the student's name).
+At the end of each piece of legislation, there should be a confirmation that the legislation is the original work of the school, and the subject matter is approved by the school's administration including a label with the school's name (not the student's name).